On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Introduction

+We consider a class of linear mixed-integer programming problems where the objective criterion is a function of both decision variables and uncertain problem parameters.
+The decision-maker cannot observe the nominal distribution of uncertain parameters, but has access to some finite training data set obtained from this distribution; see, e.g., the studies in \cite{Bertsimas2006, Esfahani2018}.
+Ideally, we endeavor to solve the following stochastic programming problem:

+where $X \subseteq \mathbb{Z}^{n_1} \times \mathbb{R}^{n_2}$ is a linear mixed-integer set of feasible decisions, $\gamma(\mathbf{c}, \mathbf{x})$ is a given loss function and $\mathbf{c} \in \mathbb{R}^n$ with $n = n_1 + n_2$ is a vector of uncertain problem parameters (which is also referred to as a \textit{cost vector}) governed by some nominal probability distribution $\mathbb{Q}^*$.
+As outlined above, we assume that the nominal distribution $\mathbb{Q}^*$ is only observable through a finite data set.
+Furthermore, in contrast to the related literature, the data set is supposed to be \textit{incomplete}, i.e., the components of the cost vector $\mathbf{c}$ may be explored not to the same degree.
+The latter assumption is motivated by some online combinatorial optimization and machine learning problem settings discussed within Section \ref{subsec: approach and contribution}.

-At the same time, it is argued in \cite{Esfahani2018, VanParys2020} that usually the decision-maker cannot observe the nominal distribution $\mathbb{Q}^*$, but has access only to a finite number of independent samples from this distribution.
-From a computational perspective, if $\mathbb{Q}^*$ is not available to the decision-maker, then we cannot even calculate the objective function value in (\ref{stochastic programming problem}) for a fixed decision $\mathbf{x} \in X$.
-For this reason, the related solution approaches attempt to construct a fairly good approximation of (\ref{stochastic programming problem}) based on the available data.
+From a computational perspective, if the nominal distribution $\mathbb{Q}^*$ is not available to the decision-maker, then we cannot even calculate the objective function value in (\ref{stochastic programming problem}) for a fixed decision~$\mathbf{x} \in X$.
+For this reason, the related solution approaches attempt to construct a fairly good approximation of the objective function value in (\ref{stochastic programming problem}) based on a set of available data.